department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/a11y-landing-page-draft.md

 </details>

 # Accessibility on VA.gov
+The VA is here to serve American Veterans, and [approximately 40% of of them have an identified disability](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/accessibility/disability-statistics-veterans.md).
+Therefore:
-- We strive to make VA.gov accessible, beyond compliance.
+- We strive to make VA.gov as accessible for Veterans as possible.
-- We aim to do more than pass a Section 508 audit.
+- We aim to do more than pass a Section 508 audit - we focus on usability, not just compliance.
-- We integrate accessibility practices across research, design, and development disciplines, starting as early in the product cycle as possible.
+- We "shift left," integrating accessibility practices across research, design, and development disciplines, starting as early in the product cycle as possible.

 ## Strategy and standards
 - Learn more about our [accessibility strategy](https://depo-platform-documentation.scrollhelp.site/getting-started/modernized-va-gov-accessibility-strategy).
 - Find out what [experience standards](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/va-gov-experience-standards) a VA.gov product needs to meet before it launches.
 - The [accessibility defect severity rubric](https://depo-platform-documentation.scrollhelp.site/developer-docs/accessibility-defect-severity-rubric) is our common language for determining the seriousness of an accessibility issue.

+We aim to follow [inclusive design best practices](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/teams/vsa/accessibility/learning-sessions/abc01-inclusive-design-best-practices
+) in all of our work.

 ## Accessibility by discipline
 All of us are responsible for the accessibility of our products.
 And every discipline has a role: